Automated Reinforcement Learning: An Overview: Markov Decision Process Components

 \subsubsection{Challenges}

 Approaches for transforming observations to state representation have parameters and settings that properly tuning them would significantly increase the total reward.
-For instance, although tile coding and coarse coding are useful approaches for handling large and continuous state space, the number of tilings, tiles and circles have to be determined by the system designer or expert.
-Furthermore, promising NN-based methods like Pointer Network require appropriate information about the problem instance which is still the task of RL designer.
+For instance, although tile coding and coarse coding are useful approaches for handling large and continuous state space, the number of tilings, tiles, and circles have to be determined by the system designer or expert.
+Furthermore, promising NN-based methods like Pointer Network require appropriate information about the problem instance, which is still the task of the RL designer.
 Therefore, completely replacing expert knowledge with automation levels is a challenging task in defining state representation.

-The other main challenge is generalization of proposed methods.
-An automated method such as structure2vec is a powerful way to represent graphs.
-This embedding is only useful for graph-based problems, while a large fraction of RL problems are not inherently graph-based.
-The same issue holds for Adaptive Tile coding which require special adaptations for a particular task.
-Deriving a generic state representation methods would improve an AutoRL pipeline drastically which is not well studied in the literature.
+The other challenge is the generalization of proposed methods.
+Methods such as structure2vec apply only to graph-based problems, and adaptive tile coding likewise requires task-specific adaptations.
+Deriving a generic state representation method would improve an AutoRL pipeline drastically, which is not well studied in the literature.